Program Proposal Resources

 Credit Hour GuidelinesThe Federal Credit Hour Definition (adapted):

 A short-term education abroad program should include at least 12.5 student contact hours per credit, as established by Federal Credit Hour guidelines.
 A schedule and/or syllabus should identify how the hours are met.
 Contact hours include class time or other activities in which the faculty is directly involved with an education activity with the students.
 Therefore, If the course equals 4 credit hours, it will require 50 hours of direct instruction/contact hours.
+See sample itinerary with contact hours.

 Application of credit hour criteria to courses including an off-campus experience: